SKalt/cconvention/README.md

 ## Licensing

-This tool comes in two variants -- an open-source edition which you can build upon and use for any purpose, and a source-provided version that
+This tool comes in two variants -- an open-source edition which you can build upon and use for any purpose, and a source-provided version that is governed by a source-provided license.
+Summarized, the source-provided license states:

 > To use [this software] to make money or for work, you need to buy a license.
 > If you’re part of a team, everyone on your team who uses the software needs to buy one.
-> You can [try before you buy](./pkg/pro/LICENSE.md#free-trials), to make sure the software works and integrates well with your prototypes.
+> You can [try before you buy](./licenses/LICENSE.indiecc-4.md#free-trials), to make sure the software works and integrates well with your prototypes.

 |             Feature              |        OSS        |       Source-provided       |
 | :------------------------------: | :---------------: | :-------------------------: |